UBC-LA-Hackathon/bcnet-student-dashboard/README.md

-## Build an interactive student dicussion heatmap with the Canvas API
+## Build an interactive student discussion heatmap with the Canvas API

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-15-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Welcome to the bcnet half-day hackathon.
+Welcome to the BCNET half-day hackathon.
 This hackathon is really a workshop that we have condensed to a half day, so we're going to be referring to it as a `workshopathon` from here on out.

 This repo contains the basic backend and frontend components of the Student Dashboard application you will be building.
 By the end of this workshopathon, you should have a working web application that displays your own Canvas data using the Canvas API.